thehapax/bitshares.foundation/_workers/2019-02-bitshares-ui.md

 and tackle one of the root problems in terms of connectivity and reliability of the UI.

 **Remark 1**
 There was a personel shift in the team of the BitShares UI.
-Bill Butler has decided to pass the hat on to Magnus Anderson (@startail), who will assume the role of general project manager.
+Bill Butler has decided to leave the UI worker and pass the hat on to Magnus Anderson (@startail), who will be stepping up to the role of general project manager.
+Additionally, Alex M (@clockwork) will be assisting with issue and fund management.
-Furthermore, this worker is restructured and moves a bit away from the purely decentralized approach for development (which basically was: anything can be worked on by anyone at anytime) to enforce a tighter schedule to achieve key aspects of the development.

 **Remark 2**
+The previous UI worker had a purely decentralized approach for development, which basically was:
+Anything can be worked on by anyone at anytime.
+That had its perks, but also was inefficient in other areas.
+This new worker is restructured and moves a bit away from that for the team in order to enforce a tighter schedule to achieve key aspects of the development.

+**Remark 3**
 This worker proposal will supercede the remaining of 201808-bitshares-ui proposal, any funds left in the old worker will be transferred to the new worker (currently ~13k bitUSD) to cover outstanding bounties.

 # Bounties